-You have to note the point for models JE1840 and JE1860 needs a dedicated 20 amp circuit.
+You have to note the point for models JE1840 and JE1860 need a dedicated 20 amp circuit.

 On the other side, the rest of the models need a 15 amp circuit.

 Preferably, the microwave should never share the same circuit with other appliances ever.
-But exceptions are only applicable for lights only.
+But exceptions are only applicable to lights only.
 You have to keep in mind that electricity can be extremely dangerous.

 If you are not sure of what you are doing, please do not hesitate to call the technician for repairing the microwave.